By Theodore Christou*, The Conversation

 Byzantium matters.
 It matters if we want to associate Russia today with imperial Russia at its zenith.

-If you recognize the double-headed eagle of Byzantium, Russian uniforms over the last decade make a lot of sense.
+If you recognize the double-headed eagle of Byzantium, Russian athletic uniforms over the last decade make a lot of sense.
 If you do not, it is important that you ask why this symbol does not have as much resonance as the hammer and sickle or the maple leaf have.

 Russia is reclaiming the legacy of Byzantium.
 Of Rome.
 Of antiquity.
 Of Orthodox Christianity.
-This is not a threat.
+This is not necessarily a threat.
 But this is why Byzantium matters.

 Suppression within western history

-As a teacher educator, a member of the Ontario College of Teachers, and an associate dean of graduate studies and research at Queen’s University, I believe this history matters.
+As a teacher educator, a member of the Ontario College of Teachers, and an associate dean of graduate studies and research at Queen’s University, I strongly believe this history matters.

 Years ago, when I started my academic career at the University of New Brunswick in Fredericton, I struggled to find a way to make social studies instruction meaningful for future teachers, who were the vast majority of students that I worked with.

 I am not challenging these subjects, pervasive as they are, in curricula across Canada.
 However, the rationale for their inclusion in various curriculum documents is unclear.
-Why every student in Ontario seems to create a medieval coat of arms in Grade 4 is beyond me, and not only because it reveals a western-European curricular bias.
+Why every student in Ontario needs to create a medieval coat of arms in Grade 4 is beyond me, and not only because it reveals a western-European curricular bias.

 I asked every teacher candidate to participate in a research project that would explore Byzantine history.
 Why?
 To situate each future teacher in the position that they are asked to place their students.